 13assert disagreement_rate(stable_false_eta_samples) == 0.0

-3Repeated ETA evidence verdict: not_supportedThis fixes a common misconception: low uncertainty means "the model repeats itself," not "the fact is true."
+3Repeated recovery estimate evidence verdict: not_supportedThis fixes a common misconception: low uncertainty means "the model repeats itself," not "the fact is true."

-Evidence failure blocks a fact even when samples agree.
-When factual evidence passes but generation is unstable, consistency can route the case to review rather than presenting an answer that changes from run to run.
+Evidence failure blocks claim even when samples agree.
+When evidence passes but generation is unstable, consistency can route case to review instead of serving answer that changes run to run.

 1def route_with_signals(case: AnswerCase, sampled_statuses: list[str]) -> str: